 Volkswagen Tiguan review - MPG, CO2 and running costs

-Volkswagen offers petrol and diesel power for the Tiguan, although you'll have to wait for a hybrid version
+Volkswagen offers petrol and diesel power for the Tiguan, with plug-in hybrid power soon to join the range.

 Unsurprisingly, the petrol versions don’t fare so well, due to the heavy weight of the car combined with the reduction in pulling power.
-The 1.5 TFSI EVO is found right across the wider Volkswagen range, here emitting from 151g/km of CO2 and returning around 42mpg in 148bhp guise.
-The more powerful 187bhp 2.0-litre available only with four-wheel drive – emits from 204g/km and returns around 31mpg.
+The 1.5 TSI is found right across the wider Volkswagen range, here emitting from 151g/km of CO2 and returning around 42mpg in 148bhp guise.
+However, all petrol cars get cylinder deactivation that shuts off two cylinders and helps to save fuel.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingVolkswagen offers petrol and diesel power for the Tiguan, although you'll have to wait for a hybrid version
+- 3MPG, CO2 and Running Costs - currently readingVolkswagen offers petrol and diesel power for the Tiguan, with plug-in hybrid power soon to join the range.

 - 5Practicality, comfort and boot spaceBuyers will appreciate the Tiguan's larger boot and increased passenger space compared to rivals

 - 6Reliability and SafetySafety is good, but VW will be hoping the Tiguan improves reliability reputation